douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 ### Types of Machine Learning

 1. Supervised Learning: This type involves learning from a labeled dataset, meaning the data comes with predefined tags or answers.
 The algorithm makes predictions or decisions based on this data and is corrected if its predictions are wrong.
-It\'s like learning with a teacher providing the correct answers.
+It's like learning with a teacher providing the correct answers.
     -   Applications: Image recognition (identifying objects in images), Speech recognition (transcribing spoken words), and Fraud detection in banking transactions.

 2. Unsupervised Learning: Unlike supervised learning, unsupervised learning deals with unlabeled data.
 The algorithm tries to understand patterns and structures in the data on its own.
-It\'s akin to learning without a teacher, where the system tries to make sense of the data by finding commonalities and differences.
+It's akin to learning without a teacher, where the system tries to make sense of the data by finding commonalities and differences.
     -   Applications: Market segmentation (grouping customers based on purchase behavior), Anomaly detection (identifying unusual patterns that do not conform to expected behavior).

 3. Reinforcement Learning: This type involves an algorithm learning to make decisions through trial and error.
 It makes decisions, receives feedback in terms of rewards or penalties, and adjusts its strategies accordingly.
-It\'s similar to teaching a pet new tricks through rewards and corrections.
+It's similar to teaching a pet new tricks through rewards and corrections.

     -   Applications: Self-driving cars (making real-time decisions on the road), Game playing AI (like AlphaGo, learning strategies in games like chess or Go).

 #### Real-World Applications and Examples

 1. Healthcare: Machine learning algorithms can analyze medical images to detect diseases like cancer more accurately and faster than human radiologists.
-For example, Google\'s DeepMind has developed AI for breast cancer analysis.
+For example, Google's DeepMind has developed AI for breast cancer analysis.
 2. Finance: In banking, ML is used for credit scoring, predicting loan defaults, and detecting fraudulent transactions.
 Algorithms can analyze customer data to make lending decisions or spot anomalies indicating fraud.
 3. Retail: ML drives recommendation systems on platforms like Amazon or Netflix, analyzing customer behavior to suggest products or content.
 4. Manufacturing: Predictive maintenance in factories uses ML to predict when machines will need maintenance, reducing downtime and saving costs.